punctuationmarks/crash-courses/JavaScript/JS.md

 # Promises
+- Do something once the promise is fullfilled, usually asynchronously
 - From MDN "a promise is a proxy for a value not necessarily known when the promise is created".
 In other words, it's a placeholder for when the asyncronous call will return
 - Promises have three states
 	- pending (initial state)